Top Ten Alkaline Diet Questions Answered

 Testing the pH of your saliva or urine is only going to give you a general trend.
 Unfortunately, there is no way of determining the EXACT pH of the blood without undergoing a live blood analysis.
 However, they can give a good indication – so test, test, test and take the average and then follow this trend over time noticing the difference any changes in your diet can make.

-Not really something you need to worry too much about, but if you do need to know – I believe it is a toss-up between wheatgrass and cucumber.
-But basically here is my quick and dirty list of the foods to aim for if you want to be super-alkalising:
+Not really something you need to worry too much about, but if you do need to know – it is a toss-up between wheatgrass and cucumber.
+But basically here is the quick and dirty list of the foods to aim for if you want to be super-alkalising:

 Just think big bowls of salad and big plates of veggies!

-Plus it would be pretty short lived as, like I mentioned, the body does create acids all of the time, so you’d soon be neutralised!
+Plus it would be pretty short lived as the body does create acids all of the time, so you’d soon be neutralised!